Sea Kings cover

 I was at PrezCon in late Feb (Charlottesville VA)

-I expect to be at WBC (World Boardgaming Championships) in Pennsylvania in late July.
+I was at WBC (World Boardgaming Championships) in Pennsylvania in late July.

 I've been invited to the World Series of Boargaming, but Vegas is a LONG way from Florida.